MariuszDW/BuyBuy/README.md

 The shopping list view allows you to:

-* browse items in three sections: To Buy, Bought, Inactive,
+* view items in the selected status: To Buy, Bought, or Inactive,
 * view item details including name, note, image, unit, unit price, and quantity,
 * add new items,
 * rearrange items,